dxing97/libdiscord/CODING_NOTES.md

 * the websocket API
 * the voice connection (not implemented yet)

-A bot that's not connected to the gateway can still send API requests over the REST API.
+A bot that's not connected to the gateway can still send API requests over the REST API as long as the bot token has connected to and identified on the gateway at least once

 ### The gateway
 Heartbeats are expected approximately every 42 seconds and can be delayed by up to 10 seconds